 Physics of Deadpool jumping off bridge

-I was watching the trailer for the upcoming movie “Deadpool” with RyaDP_jumpn Reynolds, when one scene caught my eye.
+I was watching the trailer for the upcoming movie “Deadpool” with Ryan Reynolds, when one scene caught my eye.
 In the scene, the lead character jumps from a bridge, breaks through a sunroof of a passing vehicle, and lands perfectly in the back seat.
 I started thinking, is that even physically possible? what kind of speeds would be required?

 The numbers